sjentsch/lsjDocs/_pages/Ch02_StudyDesign_3.rst

 ------------------------------------------

 At this point we’ve thought a little bit about how to operationalise a theoretical construct and thereby create a psychological measure.
 And we’ve seen that by applying psychological measures we end up with variables, which can come in many different types.
 At this point, we should start discussing the obvious question: is the measurement any good?
 We’ll do this in terms of two related ideas: *reliability* and *validity*.
 Put simply, the **reliability** of a measure tells you how *precisely* you are measuring something, whereas the validity of a measure tells you how *accurate* the measure is.
-In this section I’ll talk about reliability; we’ll talk about validity in Section `Assessing the validity of a study <Ch02_StudyDesign_5.html#assessing-the-validity-of-a-study>`__.
+In this section I’ll talk about reliability; we’ll talk about validity in section :doc:`Assessing the validity of a study <Ch02_StudyDesign_5>`.

 Reliability is actually a very simple concept.
 It refers to the repeatability or consistency of your measurement.
 The measurement of my